jcastillocano/CRM-service/README.md

 ## Monitoring

-TBD: We need to export prometheus metrics on /metrics endpoint
+Added prometheus metrics on <domain>:8080/metrics url.

+Checkout https://grafana.com/grafana/dashboards/9528 for using these metrics in grafana.

 ## Contributions